 For those who who prefer pictures to words, check out the infographic below this post.

-Recently we ran a simple study to see how different motivators stack up: Embedded among other questions, we asked 584 employed Americans from a variety of jobs and industries how satisfied they were in their jobs and how happy they were in their lives.
-We also asked these same folks the degree to which 7 different things were important to them, and how much they received each of these from their jobs.
-In my last post I showed how important employees believed each of these to be.
+Recently we ran a simple study to see how different employee motivators stack up.
+Embedded among other questions, we asked 584 employed Americans from a variety of jobs and industries how satisfied they were in their jobs and how happy they were in their lives.
+We also asked these same folks the degree to which seven different things were important to them and how much they received each of these from their jobs.

 The contenders, organized by how important employees said they were:

 - Security (3.76/5)

 - Work-Life Balance (3.72/5)

 - Intellectual Stimulation (3.54/5)

 - Power/Influence (2.58/5)

 Today we’ll answer a related but different question: How important do these actually turn out to be for job satisfaction and employee happiness?
 For this, we can look at the statistical relationship between these key outcomes and how much of each motivator people receive from their jobs.
 In the chart below, these relationships are plotted, based on “squared correlations,” which essentially tell us the percent of one variable accounted for by the other.
 In other words, what percent of an employee’s happiness and satisfaction are accounted for by money, intellectual stimulation, etc.?

 |On the Job Motivator||How much of a person’s Job Satisfaction does it account for?||How much of a person’s Overall Happiness does it account for?|